gaosh/gaosh.github.io/_pages/about.md

 I am now a final year Ph.D. candidate in ECE, Swanson School of Engineering, University of Pittsburgh, supervised by Prof. Heng Huang.
 I am also a Research Scientist at Samsung Research America.
 Prior to that, I obtained my M.S. degree in Computer System Engineering at Northeastern University in 2017, and I obtained my B.S. degree in Electronic Engineering at Xidian University in 2015.

 <span style="color:red">Multiple PhD openings are available in AI/ML at Florida State University.</span> I am actively looking for highly self-motivated PhD students to work with me in areas related to improving the training and/or inference efficiency for large language models, diffusion models, and other models.
 Master/undergraduate students and remote interns are also welcome.
-To apply, please send me an email with your C.V. and transcripts.
+To apply, please send me an email with your C.V. and transcripts to shg84@pitt.edu.

 My research interests includes:
 <ul>